 - Follow the flow of the action.
-When the back of the defensive wrestler is exposed, (work to be down on the mat) directly underneath the head of the wrestler on his back, this gives the best vantage position to view both shoulders/scapulae. - Be in appropriate position ASAP, anticipate takedown directly to NF. - Maintain a silent count while getting down on the mat if the scapulae are in criteria. - o Do not place a hand under the scapulae or shoulders of the defensive wrestler. - The referee may need to move off to one side or the other. - Look underneath, while also looking at action happening around the face, hands in the face, eyes, etc.
+When the back of the defensive wrestler is exposed, (work to be down on the mat) directly underneath the head of the wrestler on his back, this gives the best vantage position to view both shoulders/scapulae. - Be in appropriate position ASAP, anticipate takedown directly to NF. - Maintain a silent count while getting down on the mat if the scapulae are in criteria. - Do not place a hand under the scapulae or shoulders of the defensive wrestler. - If you do not see NF criteria, you cannot begin the count. - The referee may need to move off to one side or the other. - Look underneath, while also looking at action happening around the face, hands in the face, eyes, etc.